FDSN/DAS-metadata/examples.rst

 Below are example DAS Metadata files that demonstrate the use of the schema to describe different DAS deployments.

-Data set for 3U2023, Global DAS month teleseismic events
+Network 3U2023: Global DAS month teleseismic events
 ---------------------------------------------------------

 :download:`Download JSON <example/3U2023-metadata.json>`